mykasero/exercism_practice/README.md

 PYTHON ROADMAP

-Every exercise has a description pasted under the code and the link to the test cases.
+Every exercise has a description pasted under the code and the link to the test cases. (when done with the exercise course, reorganize the files)

 Image representation of the chapters
 <p align = "center">